Leica S Typ 007 vs V-LUX 2

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the V-LUX 2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX 2 was succeeded by the Leica V-LUX 3.
+Both the S Typ 007 and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+The V-LUX 2 was replaced by the Leica V-LUX 3, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Is the Leica S Typ 007 better than the Leica V-LUX 2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.